Publications

 In an authoritarian state, are citizens better-off when governed by local rulers or the central state?
 Local rulers have better information on local conditions than central officials and may be more accountable to citizens, but when left unchecked by the central state, elites can also use their power at the expense of the general population.
 I analyze French Ancien Regime provincial institutions representing local elites, which levied taxation in a third of the territory.
 I leverage data on living standards, popular rebellions and grievance lists to measure distinct dimensions of the general population’s welfare.
 Local rule had no clear impact on living standards but improved satisfaction with some limited aspects of taxation.
 Further, there is evidence of increased rent-seeking by local elites, suggesting that lower central oversight of local elites had detrimental consequences for peasants.
 Overall, local rule controlled by elites made little difference for most citizens.

-Suffrage Expansion and Political Development: Evidence from 19th Century France. (with Alejandro López Peceño and Arturas Rozenas).
+Peasants into Citizens: Suffrage Expansion and the Rise of Mass Politics (with Alejandro López Peceño and Arturas Rozenas).
+R&R at World Politics

 Social Solidarity during the Great Depression: Did immigration hinder the development of municipal unemployment funds? (with Charlotte Cavaillé and Victor Gay).